How to Get a Gum & Glue Trading License in Dubai

 Hazardous or solvent-based adhesives must comply with UAE fire safety regulations and applicable standards set by Dubai Civil Defence.

-A physical office or flexi-desk at Dubai South is required to maintain licence validity.
+A physical office or flexi-desk at Dubai South is required to maintain license validity.
 This is a standard condition across Dubai's free zones and ensures that the business has a registered operational presence in the UAE.

 Facility Requirements and Operational Considerations